|

 Nasturtiums will help with aphids, while marigolds and asters will attract beneficial insects like hoverflies, parasitic wasps, and spined soldier bugs, which will help decimate any pest pressure on the asparagus.

-Beautiful light pink aster on blurred garden flowers bed background, close up
+Beautiful light pink aster on blurred garden flowers bed background.

 You will want to keep deep-rooted plants away from your asparagus.
 Deep-rooted plants will compete for both water and nutrients and stunt the growth of both.